ShiyunZhao21/ShiyunZhao21.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+#Welcome!

 I'm a second-year undergraduate student from the **School of Mathematical Sciences**, **Beijing Normal University (BNU)**.

-I am currently a research intern at the [Institute for AI Industry Research (AIR), Tsinghua University](https://air.tsinghua.edu.cn/), working on EEG signal processing and brain-inspired cognitive AI under the supervision of Prof. Jiangtao Gong.
+I am currently a research intern at the [Institute for AI Industry Research (AIR), Tsinghua University](https://air.tsinghua.edu.cn/), working on EEG signal processing and **brain-inspired cognitive AI** under the supervision of** Prof. Jiangtao Gong.**

 From 2025.3 to 2025.6, I conducted research at the [State Key Laboratory of Cognitive Neuroscience and Learning, Beijing Normal University](https://sklcnl.bnu.edu.cn/), focusing on multimodal machine learning for Alzheimer’s disease progression prediction.
-This work led to a co-authored publication in *NeuroImage*.
+This work led to a co-authored publication in ***NeuroImage***.

-I was also a member of the [iGEM Competition](https://igem.org/) 2025 modeling team, where our project received a Gold Medal and the Best Biomanufacturing Track award.
+I was also a member of the [iGEM Competition](https://igem.org/) 2025 modeling team, where our project received a **Gold Medal** and **the Best Biomanufacturing Track award**.

 I will join the [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/) as a summer research student.